 Businesses who generate electricity using renewable energy sources can sell it to Yukon’s utilities under the Independent Power Production Policy.

-Projects can become independent power producers, also known as IPPs, through the Standing Offer Program.
+Projects can become independent power producers (IPPs) through the Standing Offer Program.

 Under the Standing Offer Program, the project's capacity must be between 30 kilowatts and 2,000 kilowatts.